-The Trigger Action Response Plan (TARP) is included within Error!
-Reference source not found.
-The TARP is facilitated real-time whereby a dashboard presents a visual map with real-time updates of logged LAeq levels at unattended directional loggers situated around the mine (see Section 9.2.1)..
-The TARP facilitates the reasonable modification of mining activity to mitigate intrusive noise emissions from MAC mining activities in order to avoid exceedances of the criteria in Table 1 and comply with the relevant statutory requirements.
-Real time unattended noise monitoring is a cumulative indication and assessment that includes all background noise and Mt Arthur Coal's Contribution.
-In order to determine Mt Arthur contribution Supervisors and/or OCEs attend monitoring locations to verify MAC's contribution.
+The Trigger Action Response Plan (TARP) is included within Appendix 3.
+The TARP is facilitated real-time whereby a dashboard presents a visual map with real-time updates of logged LAeq and/or LA90 levels at unattended directional loggers situated around the mine (see Section 9.2.1).
+The TARP facilitates the reasonable modification of mining activity to mitigate intrusive noise emissions from MAC mining activities in order to avoid exceedances of the criteria in Table 2 and comply with the relevant statutory requirements.

+Real-time unattended noise monitoring as per Alert Level 2 (Appendix 3) is a cumulative indication and assessment that may include all background noise and Mt Arthur Coal's Contribution.
+In order to determine Mt Arthur contribution the MAC Open Cut Examiners (OCE) listen to real-time monitor audio or inspect (if required) the relevant noise monitoring locations to verify MAC's contribution.